dsett/FedSentencing/README.md

 One might also pair up white collar crime vs blue collar crime, etc.

-In order to use this app yourself, please clone this repository and then run the app in the terminal with the command "python Chart3.py".
+In order to use this app yourself, please clone this repository and then run the app in the terminal with the command "python OffenseChart.py".
 Then visit http:127.0.0.1:8050/ in your web browser.
+(If this command does not work from your location, you can try "python Project/OffenseChart.py")

 A second app uses the dimension of color to convey information as well as data along the x and y axis, and a hover data function.
 So here three pieces of data are grouped together: whether or not a sentence was within the recommended sentencing guidelines set up by Congress in 1994; whether the offender has a criminal history, and what the length of their sentence was in months.
 The relation to the Guidelines is color coded, and the keys are below: